tegabalogun/Securing-Azure-SQL-Database/README.md

 <h1>Windows Server Active Directory Management on Azure</h1>

 <h2>Description</h2>
-Documented the setup of a Windows Server environment on Azure to practice Active Directory (AD) management, Group Policy configurations, and file sharing permissions.
-This project highlights the capabilities of AD for network security and centralized management within an Azure-based virtual environment.
+Set up a Windows Server environment on Azure to practice Active Directory (AD) management, network configuration, and policy enforcement.
+This project highlights the capabilities of AD for centralized network security and administration within a cloud environment.

 <h2>Technologies and Tools Used</h2>
 <ul>